omrfth23/SpringMVC-CRUD-Thymeleaf-EmployeeDirectory/README.md

 # SpringMVC Thymeleaf CRUD Application

 This application contains a simple CRUD (Create, Read, Update, Delete) application created using SpringMVC and Thymeleaf.
-The application can perform basic CRUD operations in a database.
+The application can perform basic CRUD operations in MySQL database.

 ## Getting Started